VishwasKumar-git/Visual-Products-Matcher/README.md

 - `requirements.txt`: Lists the dependencies required for the project.
 - `db/`: Directory containing the image database.
 - `README.md`: This file, containing project documentation.
-- `LICENSE`: The license file for the project.

 ## Dependencies